GoogleChrome/web.dev/src/site/content/en/learn/css/typography/index.md

   tab: 'css,result'
 } %}

-[`text-decoration-thickness`](https://developer.mozilla.org/docs/Web/CSS/text-decoration-thickness) accepts any length values and sets the stroke width of all decorations from `text-decoration-line`.
+The [`text-decoration-thickness`](https://developer.mozilla.org/docs/Web/CSS/text-decoration-thickness) property accepts any length values and sets the stroke width of all decorations from `text-decoration-line`.

 {% Codepen {
   user: 'web-dot-dev',